mvneerven/xo/md/refdocs/src-exo-core_ExoFormFactory.md

 # Class `ExoFormFactory`

-Factory class for ExoForm - Used to create an ExoForm context.
-Provides factory methods.
+Factory class for XO form - Used to create an XO form context.XO form Provides factory methods.
 Starting point for using ExoForm.

 ## Methods